elastic/hey-apm/README.md

 docker build -f docker/Dockerfile .
 ```

+# Versions

+To work with the apm-server V1, use the v1 branch of this repo.

+Support for apm-server V2 is under active development, so master will likely be unstable.

 # Interactive shell mode

 To run hey-apm in interactive shell mode pass the `interactive` flag without additional arguments.